ktubati/fetch_rewards/README.md

 6. Verify PostgreSQL table:
    psql -d postgres -U postgres -p 5432 -h localhost -W SELECT * FROM user_logins;

+PostgreSQL Table Schema
+The user_logins table has been created with the following schema.
+Note that the app_version column is of type varchar to accommodate version strings such as 1.2.3.

+CREATE TABLE IF NOT EXISTS user_logins(
+    user_id varchar(128),
+    device_type varchar(32),
+    masked_ip varchar(256),
+    masked_device_id varchar(256),
+    locale varchar(32),
+    app_version varchar(32),  -- Changed from integer to varchar to accommodate version strings create_date date
+);

 Running the ETL Process
 Run the ETL script:
 python masking.py